 Since the 1990s, ACSA has acted as a home and family for many students, within the African and Caribbean diaspora that is struggling with their transition to a new city and environment.
 Our aim is to create a space in which students feel comfortable, welcomed and celebrated for their identities and heritage.
 We take pride in the strength of our community and its historical existence and contribution to the city of Kingston, as well as to Queen’s University.
 Moving away from our families and home, to a city where many of us have faced institutional barriers as well social discrimination based on our race and ethnicity, ACSA has become a space of hope and resistance.
 Despite the hurdles faced, we continue to thrive and exist as a community, ensuring that we make ourselves present on campus and available to all incoming and current students.
 From undergraduates to PhD students to professors, the ACSA community is one that is continuously expanding and growing.

 Queen’s Equity Office facilitates the development of new policies, procedures, and programs that remove barriers to equity and ensure greater and equal participation of marginalized groups and individuals at the university.

 Address: B513 Mackintosh-Corry Hall, Queen’s University

-Four Directions Aboriginal Centre
+Four Directions Indigenous Centre

-The Four Directions Aboriginal Student Centre, or 4D as it is affectionately called, strives to be a home away from home, a hub of activity and a key resource for Queen’s Indigenous students.
+The Four Directions Indigenous Student Centre, or 4D as it is affectionately called, strives to be a home away from home, a hub of activity and a key resource for Queen’s Indigenous students.
 Come and hang out or study in our lounge with free wifi and cable TV, grab a snack or a meal in our fully equipped kitchen, and do your laundry for free!
 We offer academic tutoring and advising, cultural programming, Indigenous focused library, and a range of workshops designed to support you, academically, socially and culturally.

 Address: 146 Barrie, Kingston